iotaledger/docs/qubic/abra/Spec.md

 site:
 [ site is output?
 1 trit (1/-)
-, site is stateful?
+, site is a memory latch (stateful)?
 1 trit (1/-)
 , merge / constant / knot?
 1 trit (1/0/-)
 , merge/knot: {
-  , number of sites as inputs to knot/merge (positive integer) , indices of sites (positive: inputs to knot; zero: current value of this site {requires stateful set}, negative: sites within current knot preceeding current site)
+  , number of sites as inputs to knot/merge (positive integer) , indices of sites
   }
 , knot: { branch index (if knot is set) }
 , constant: encoded value (positive integer number of trits, trinary value)